Explore Philippines' Island Paradise

 Batangas

-Activities: Visit Taal Volcano, relax at Laiya Beach, and explore the heritage town of Taal.
+Activities: Visit Taal Volcano, relax at Laiya Beach, explore heritage town of Taal.

 Accommodation: Beachfront resorts, cozy inns.